Madebybrown/meets/README.md

 ## **Edit Post Page** |

-1 - Feature is expected to promt the user to insert a title if the user tries to edit a post by removing the title.
+1 - The feature is expected to prompt the user to insert a title if the user tries to edit a post by removing the title.

 - *Tested the feature by trying to edit a post by removing the title.*

-- *The feature acted as expected and promted the user to insert a title.*
+- *The feature acted as expected and prompted the user to insert a title.*

-2 - Feature is expected to take the user to the uploaded posts page when "save" is clicked if the fields are filled with a valid title.
+2 - The feature is expected to take the user to the uploaded posts page when "save" is clicked if the fields are filled with a valid title.

 - *Tested the feature by trying to create a post with a valid title*.